 Probably not every time, but it doesn’t hurt either.
 (Unless it does hurt, in which case check out YouTube and make sure you’re doing it correctly.)
 Some people here use water flossers or proxabrushes instead.
 If you do it only once a day, right before bed would be the best time so that food particles aren’t trapped all night under your aligners.

 The official answer for Easysmile and all invisible-aligner systems is “No.” Cool water only.
-This is also the position of the forum admins.
 Reasons are as follows:

 There are many answers: